Honouration/Incremental-Escape-Room/README.md

 - Turns: A Resource that ticks down by 1 every 30 seconds
 - Use turns to search locations, ignite lamps and solve puzzles
 - Inventory system to store equipment
 - Solve the puzzles with items you gather
+- Skill Checks required to progress and cost turns to do
 - Move from room to room to progress
 - Loss Condition: Running Out of Turns.
 Win Condition: Escape